can build your own flapping-wing model that flies just like

 of other tutorials that claim to build an ornithopter from household

 plans on this web site.
 The plans are free, but you will

-need special materials from your local hobby shop.
-These are listed in
+need special materials from your local hobby shop or online.

 may copy the plans for school use.

-successfully completed your Freebird ornithopter, you can try many
+successfully completed your Freebird ornithopter, you can

-of the flapping mechanism, or making
+changing the dimensions of the flapping mechanism, or making

 operate even more like a real bird!
 Visit The